5/2/2024

 Larry Salo

-And the caution from, I guess, is your OEM customers, right?
-That you're referring to.
-That is true.
-And I guess you're kind of down the chain line.
-But does that start from the hospital?
-My understanding of hospitals are actually doing okay.
-They're doing pretty fine.
-I mean, their volumes have been good post-COVID.
-And I think concerns about hospitals' finances are probably overblown, even though I know interest rates are a lot higher and that doesn't help them.
-But as far as I understand, capital spending in hospitals has been doing okay.
-So are your customers cautious because there's too much inventory still?
+And the caution from, I guess, is your OEM customers, right? you're referring to um yeah that that is that and i guess you're kind of down the chain line but does that start from the hospital because my understanding of hospitals are actually doing okay they're doing pretty fine i mean their volumes have been good postcovid and i think concerns about hospitals finances were probably overblown even though i know interest rates are a lot higher and that doesn't help them but as far as i understand capital spending hospitals has been doing okay so Are your customers cautious because there's too much inventory still?
 Is there any kind of common theme that's driving this caution?

 speaker

 It's all of the above.
-And the conversation starts with, hey, we have what we need, and we just need to adjust our stocks and stocking levels.
+The conversation starts with, hey, we have what we need and we just need to adjust our stocks and stocking levels.
 Can we slow this down?
 Can you push out?
-And then if you dig into, why do you have so much inventory?
-Well, we had expected a different trajectory of orders.
-And then the COVID buying behavior post-COVID, where people were worried about their factories were clogged and supply chain issues.
-So it's kind of a myriad of things that have come together, causing some amount of de-stocking and inventory adjustments.
-And clearly what they had in mind when they bought the components didn't match up all the way with their current order production needs.
+And then if you dig into, well, why do you have so much inventory?
+Well, we had, you know, we had expected a different trajectory for and of orders.
+And then the COVID buying behavior post COVID where people were worried about, you know, their factories were clogged and supply chain issues.
+So it's kind of a myriad of things that have come together causing some amount of destocking, destocking and inventory adjustments.
+And clearly what they had, what they had, in mind when they bought the components didn't match up with all the way with their current quarter production needs.
 So it's several of those.
-It's hard to reconcile.
-See, most of our customers ship from backlog.
-It's not that, you know, so the hospital's health is that's a good thing.
-I mean, we're glad that procedure volumes are there and growing because that's going to drive replacement of these modalities in our tubes.
-That is not necessarily that doesn't correlate with directly with hospitals accepting shipments of large systems, which require then other work on the side of the hospital, civil works, construction and things like that.
-So a variety of reasons why their shipments have slowed for certain customers.
+It's hard to reconcile, see most of our customers ship from backlog.
+It's not that, so the hospital's health is, that's a good thing.
+I mean we're glad that procedure volumes are there and growing because that's gonna drive in replacement of these modalities in our tubes.
+That is not necessarily, that doesn't correlate directly with hospitals accepting shipments of large systems which require then other work on the side of the hospital, civil works, construction, and things like that.
+So variety of reasons why their shipments have slowed for certain customers.

 speaker